As part of our commitment to accessibility we are required to publish where we know there are issues with our website.

 We're working on fixing these issues as soon as possible.
 When we publish new content we’ll make sure link text meets accessibility standards.

 Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be marked up so they’re accessible to a screen reader.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents and PDFs.
-By January 2021, we plan to either fix these or replace them with accessible HTML pages or online forms.
+By the end of the year, we plan to either fix these or replace them with accessible HTML pages or online forms.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t currently plan to fix historic meeting minutes as we need to prioritise other areas.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 There are a small number of images on the website that don’t have alternative text.
 For some that do, the alternative text isn’t as relevant and helpful as it could be.

 Not all of our video content has captions.

 We plan to make sure that all images on the website have relevant and helpful alternative text by September 2020.

 Our BRUM Account login and progression from page to page in most of our forms have a built-in time-out of 30 minutes of inactivity; this is a standard behaviour of websites to protect your data.
 In a future update to the website infrastructure we will introduce a notification to users when the time-out will shortly expire giving you the opportunity to extend the login period.